1914 Australian federal election: Campaign

 The election campaign encompassed the assassination of Archduke Franz Ferdinand on 28 June, the ensuing July Crisis and outbreak of World War I on 28 July, and the British Empire's entry into the war on 4 August.
-The campaign initially focused on the domestic matters which had been the source of the previous political deadlock, before Australia's role in the war and support for Britain became more pressing issues.
+As a result – whilst the campaign initially focused on the domestic matters which had been the source of the political deadlock that triggered the double-dissolution election in the first place – Australia's role in the war and support for Britain became more pressing issues later in the campaign.

 Campaign launches and domestic agenda

 Cook launched the Liberal Party's campaign on 14 July in Parramatta, New South Wales.
 He defended his decision to call an early election and accused the ALP of obstructionism.

 Fisher's campaign speech was delivered on 6 July in Bundaberg, Queensland.
-He announced that his priorities if returned to office would include solving industrial unrest, reducing the cost of living, and breaking trusts and monopolies.
-He promised to resubmit the ALP's proposed constitutional reforms – narrowly defeated at a 1913 referendum – to a further public vote and to legislate for citizen initiated referendums.
-Fisher defended the previous ALP government's legacy and promised to expand on its social reforms by increasing spending on health and pensions and introducing government-owned insurance and public sector superannuation schemes, as well as standardising rail gauge in Australia.
+He announced that his priorities if returned to office would include reducing industrial unrest, addressing the cost of living, and breaking up trusts and monopolies.
+He promised to resubmit the ALP's proposed constitutional reforms – narrowly defeated at a 1913 referendum – to another referendum, and to introduce legislation permitting citizen-initiated referendums.
+Fisher defended the previous Labor government's legacy and promised to expand on its social reforms by increasing spending on health and pensions, introducing government-owned insurance, establishing public-sector superannuation schemes, and standardising Australia's rail gauges.
 He was critical of the Cook government's fiscal management and its policy of funding defence expenditure through borrowings rather than revenue.